 Being a Reader from the Start

 I have always been fascinated by storytelling.
-Even as a young kid I loved stories, just couldn’t get enough of them.
+Even as a young kid I loved stories, I couldn’t get enough of them.
 My mum used to make me an offer every night before bedtime.
-I got to choose only one story from the picture books that she would read me in bed.
+I got to choose a single story from the picture books that she would read me in bed.
 I remember that I always picked the longest one because I didn’t want the fairy tale to end.
-Or at least to have it end as late as possible.
-I memorised all the children’s stories.
-I learned them word for word.
+Or at least to have it stop as late as possible.
+I memorised all the children’s stories knowing them by heart.

 Then I started to teach myself to read.
 I was around four or five.
 I used to sit in the big, comfy armchair in the living room with a picture book in my hand and shout to my mother, ‘Which letter is this?’ drawing a big capital “A” in the air with my arms.
 Then my mum would look up from the kitchen sink and shout back, ‘A’.
 I was up till my ears in books reading before I went to school at the age of six.
 Being a reader was a huge part of my identity.
 I couldn’t imagine a single day passing by without me reading something for my pleasure be it magazines, fairy tales or girl novels.

 Reading was a way to escape the mundane reality of living in a small town in the Hungarian countryside in the 90s.
 It wasn’t a terrible childhood like one described in a Dickens novel.
-It was just terribly dull and unshakably the same reality.
+It was just terribly dull and unshakably the same reality every single day.
 Nothing ever happened.
 Unlike in the books I’ve been reading where girls went on exciting adventures to big cities and college and the sea.
 Then I discovered films.
-That in movies you got to see those exciting places and extreme situations.
+In movies, you got to see and experience all those exciting places and extreme situations.
 I was hooked.
 Books and films, the textual and the visual stories became equally essential parts of my life.
 But after a while being a reader and a viewer was just not enough.
 I started writing journals, short stories and movie reviews.
 I discovered the power of telling a story.

 Becoming a Writer

 I started a couple of diaries when I was a kid and teenager, but I never finished any of them.
 Finished meaning to write in them until the very last page.
 I always got more excited by buying a new fancy notebook and start with a blank page.
-I wish I still had those diaries stocked up somewhere, but they disappeared, got lost somewhere with other memorabilia of my first two decades.
-Then at some point during secondary school, I just stopped writing diaries.
+I wish I still had those diaries stocked up somewhere, but they disappeared with other memorabilia of my first two decades.
+Then at some point during secondary school, I stopped writing journals.
 I believe that I was dissuaded by a couple of my peers being better at writing than I was at that point.
 It just seemed silly to continue.

 I picked up journaling again in the middle of my twenties, circa five years ago.
 Today I still have that same journal.
 I couldn’t fill it up yet.
 But I’m working on it.
 It is a hardcovered blank notebook with a Caravaggio painting (Boy with a Basket of Fruit) on the cover.
 I picked it up in a museum shop.
 It was on sale.
 It looked like a proper book, something of substance.
 I was mesmerised by this idea that I could fill up all those pages with my own stories.
 That maybe those stories are worth to be told.

-Later on, when I went to a therapist for a couple of sessions, she told me an interesting thing.
+Later on, when I went into therapy for a couple of sessions, I was told an interesting thing.
 My therapist said that she had never encountered a patient who would describe his or her life the way I did.
-That I talk about my life the same way I tell a story.
-I portray the world around me, depict people as they were characters, build up a never-ending storyline of the events occurring and describe the situations as scenes in a novel or screenplay.
+How I talk about my life, in the same way, I tell a story.
+I portray the world around me and depict people as they were characters.
+I build up a never-ending storyline of the events occurring and describe the situations as scenes in a novel or screenplay.
 However, I never thought about it like that before she pointed it out.
-I assumed that everybody is doing the same.
+I naturally assumed that everybody is doing the same.
 But as it turns out, it’s not the case.

 Changing Your Life

 The blog is also about storytelling, telling women’s stories.
-Chick flicks, romantic comedies and stories of feminist icons all offer the female perspective, give a voice to women and exhibit their joys and struggles.
-So in Chick Flick Guide I would like to display women’s stories as represented in films, television series or books.
+Chick flicks, romantic comedies and stories of feminist icons all offer the female perspective by giving a voice to women and exhibiting their joys and struggles.
+So in Chick Flick Guide, I would like to display women’s stories as represented in films, television series or books.
 I want to show you how diverse and interesting the narratives about women, for women and by women can be.
 In Project Personal I would also like to add my personal experiences to this ever-growing pool of female narratives.
-I can only hope that one day I will be able to create something of real value.
-That can be put on the cover of a blank notebook and inspire a little girl to fill it up with her own story.
+I can only hope that one day I will be able to create something of real value, maybe a quote that can be put on the cover of a blank notebook and inspire a little girl to fill it up with her own story.

-So this is the kick-off of Project Personal.
+So this is the second act of Project Personal.
 What do you think?
 Is it possible to change?
 Does life work as a narrative?
 Please leave your comments below.
 I would love to hear your personal stories.

 Source of Featured Image: The Affair (2014-)